andreatramacere/jetset/doc/user_guide/load_data/Jet_example_load_data.rst

     data_table=Data.from_file(test_SEDs[1])
     sed_data=ObsData(data_table=data_table)

-if you want to use a comoslogy model different from the dafault one please read the :ref:`cosmology` section
+if you want to use a cosmology model different from the default one please read the :ref:`cosmology` section

 As you can see all the meta-data have been properly sourced from the SED file header.
 You also get information on the length of the data, before